Q. Streaming or download donations. Which is more lucrative?

 Q. What does your label do for artists?

-Our artists have access to educational material to help with their art, craft and business.
+In our private Facebook group, our artists have access to educational material to help with their art, craft and business.
 When an artist has a contracted release on our label we give them access to two of Rick Barker's music business courses that we purchased.
 Rick Barker is Taylor Swift's former manager.

 The success of our label is dependent on the success of our artists and the success of our artists is dependent on the success of our label.
 When everyone is working to help each other success is inevitable.